Graylog2/documentation/pages/plugins.rst

   * `maven <https://maven.apache.org>`_

 There are lots of different ways to get those on your local machine, unfortunately we cannot list all of them, so please refer to your operating system-specific documentation,

+Graylog uses a couple of conventions and techniques in its code, so be sure to read about the :ref:`general_concepts_api` for an overview.

 .. _sample_plugin: